openmrs/openmrs-contrib-itsmresources/ansible/README.md

 ## Requirements
 * This repo.
 * ansible 2.1+ installed on the same machine the repo is cloned to.
-* Create a `~/.vault` file with the vault password defined in LP.
+* Install [git-crypt](https://www.agwa.name/projects/git-crypt/) and run `git-crypt unlock`.
+* If you are not part of git-crypt by any reason, you'll need to retrieve the vault password file from LP or ask to be added in git-crypt.

 The following assumes you are in the `ansible` directory: